 Section 3.18 of ICANN’s Registrar Accreditation Agreement (RAA) requires registrars to “take reasonable and prompt steps to investigate and respond appropriately to any reports of abuse” and to publish contact information for an abuse contact to receive such reports.
 An IGO or INGO could therefore attempt to seek a resolution to the perceived abuse by contacting a registrar directly to report a domain name as abusive or misleading.
 While the RAA does not specify the steps that registrars must take in response to this type of report, some ICANN-accredited registrars offer abuse handling mechanisms and may investigate the domain in question and take action, including suspending or taking down the domain name, based on their terms of service.
+However, it is important to remember that a registrar’s response to any such allegations is likely subject to its own definition of abuse and its application of its Terms of Service agreement with a registrant.

-2.2 Filing Options for IGOs and INGOs using the UDRP and URS
+2.2 UDRP and URS Filing Options for IGOs and INGOs

-If attempts to resolve the dispute with the registrant and/or registrar are not undertaken or prove unsuccessful, IGOs and INGOs can choose to file a complaint using the UDRP or URS in the following ways, according to their specific needs and circumstances.
+If attempts to resolve the dispute with the registrant or registrar are not undertaken or prove unsuccessful, IGOs and INGOs can choose to file a complaint using the UDRP or URS in the following ways, according to their specific needs and circumstances.